DhruvTamirisa/Fish-Species-Image-Classification-Deep-Learning-/README.md

 \* \*\*Required Structure\*\*:

-For the code rename the Dataset.zip file into Fish.zip(don't unzip the file,since we will do that in ipynb file itself)
+For the code rename the Dataset.zip file into fish.zip(don't unzip the file,since we will do that in ipynb file itself)

-(for your clarity u casn try this step to double check you have downloaded data correctly or not)After unzipping the file, you must have a primary data folder that contains three subdirectories: `train`, `val`, and `test`.
+(for your clarity u can try this step to double check you have downloaded data correctly or not)After unzipping the file, you must have a primary data folder that contains three subdirectories: `train`, `val`, and `test`.
 Each of these subdirectories must contain folders named after the fish species, with the corresponding images inside.